tbetbetbe/packman/README.md

                         The directory in which the generated packages will be saved.
   -n APINAME, --api_name APINAME
-                        Name of the api to generate The name should include the version component; e.g. use "pubsub/v1" to specify the protos in pubsub/v1 sub-directory of the services_root
+                        Name of the api to generate.
+The name should include the version component; e.g. use "pubsub/v1" to specify the protos in pubsub/v1 sub-directory of the services_root
   -l [LANGUAGES [LANGUAGES ...]], --languages [LANGUAGES [LANGUAGES ...]]
-                        Specifies the language packages to be generated -r REPODIR, --services_root REPODIR
+                        Specifies the language for which packages should be generated.
+  -r REPODIR, --services_root REPODIR
                         The directory containing the rpc service proto definitions.
 Should not be specified with
-                        -r/--protobuf, which clobbers this.
+                        -u/--zip_url, which clobbers this.
   -u ZIPURL, --zip_url ZIPURL
                         URL of a git repository containing the rpc proto definitions.
 Should not be specified with
-                        -r/--protobuf_root, which will be ignored --api_defaults_file APIDEFAULTSFILE
+                        -r/--services_root, which will be ignored --api_defaults_file APIDEFAULTSFILE
-                        Specifies an alternate location for the api_defaults config file api_defaults configures shared metadata
+                        Specifies an alternate location for the api_defaults config file. api_defaults.yml configures shared
-                        that is may be included in all the package files --dependencies_file DEPSFILE
+                        package metadata to be used in packages of any language.
+  --dependencies_file DEPSFILE
-                        Specifies an alternate location for the deps config file dependencies configures the package dependencies
+                        Specifies an alternate location for the deps config file. dependencies.yml configures the per-language
-                        to include in the generated package file --common_protos_file COMMONPBFILE
+                        dependencies that each language package relies on --common_protos_file COMMONPBFILE
-                        Specifies an alternate location for the common protos config file common_protos configures the paths to include when generating common protos --package_prefix PKGPREFIX
+                        Specifies an alternate location for the common protos config file. common_protos.yml configures the paths
+                        to include when generating the packages that contain common protos
+  --package_prefix PKGPREFIX
-                        Prefix to use when constructing package names if is_google_api is set, this defaults to "grpc-google-" otherwise the default is "" -g, --is_google_api   When set indicates that the API is an official google API.
-This means that there is a top-level google dir beneath the root --override_plugins OVERRIDEPLUGINS
+                        Prefix to use when constructing package names if is_google_api is set, this defaults to "grpc-google-" otherwise the default is "" --template_root TEMPLATEROOT
+                        The root dir for the package templates.
+Allows alternate templates to be used during package generation.
+The template root must contain the same files for any specified languages as in the builtin template root
+  -g, --is_google_api   When set indicates that the API is an official google
+                        API.
+It means that there is a top-level "google" directory in the target protocol buffer repository --override_plugins OVERRIDEPLUGINS
-                        Specifies the override protoc plugins to be used
+                        Specifies the override protoc plugins to be used.
+E.g by default the plugin for python is named grpc_python_plugin this can be modified by specifying --override_plugins python=other_rpc_python_plugin
 ```